Life Is a Rollercoaster

 "Life Is a Rollercoaster" is a song by Irish singer-songwriter Ronan Keating from his debut solo album, Ronan (2000).
 The song was written and produced by New Radicals frontman Gregg Alexander, and Rick Nowels, having originally been intended for the second New Radicals album which never came to fruition due to Alexander's decision to break up the band.

 "Life Is a Rollercoaster" was released on 10 July 2000 in the United Kingdom.
 The song debuted at number one in the UK and Ireland, becoming Keating's second number-one single in both countries.
 In the UK, where the song was subject to a charting controversy, it became the 22nd-biggest-selling single of the year, and it has been certified platinum by the British Phonographic Industry (BPI) for sales and streams exceeding 600,000 units.
-Worldwide, "Life Is a Rollercoaster" topped the music charts of the Czech Republic, Denmark, and Iceland and peaked within the top 10 in an additional nine countries.
+Worldwide, "Life Is a Rollercoaster" topped the music charts of the Czech Republic, Denmark, and Iceland and peaked within the top 10 in nine other countries.

+Following Keating's 31 December 2025 BBC One New Year's Eve special, Ronan Keating and Friends: A New Year's Eve Party, "Life Is a Rollercoaster" debuted at number 79 on the UK Singles Downloads Chart on 2 January 2026.